Gownta/devenv/docs/new_aws.md

 1. Create a new AWS instance
   - Use Amazon Linux
+  - m7a.xlarge: 4 cores, enough memory
-  - NEtwork Settings: "Create Security Group", "Allow SSH traffic from: Anywhere"
+  - Network Settings: "Create Security Group", "Allow SSH traffic from: Anywhere"
+  - Select more than 64GB of EBS
 2. In the instance page, get the "Public IPv4 DNS" hostname
 3. `ssh ec2-user@<hostname>`
 4. Copy `devenv/bin/setup_system_user` to the server, sudo python3 it